 Being a language assistant during a pandemic

-Considering the fact that we are experiencing a huge shift in the way we use to live life and do things because of the pandemic happening right now, there are a couple of things to take into consideration before jumping at the opportunity of being a language assistant.
+Considering the fact that we are experiencing a huge shift in the way we use to live life and do things because of the pandemic happening right now, there are a couple of things to take into consideration before jumping at the opportunity of being an English language assistant in Spain.

 First and foremost, being alert and aware of the ever-changing updates surrounding the virus is important to keep up with for safety.